 Interested in a private company training?
 Request it here.

-You can't start developing for the web without knowing the fundamentals of HTTP.
-In this module, we explore the details and intricacies of the protocol that makes client-server communication possible on the web.
+You can't start developing for the web without knowing the fundamentals of the web.
+In this module, we explore the details and intricacies of the HTTP protocol that makes client-server communication possible on the web.
+Furthermore, we take a look at the REST architectural style since it is a fundamental concept to be aware of when transferring data over HTTP.

 On the web the URL decides what the server will do.
 In ASP.NET Core, this is configured in the End-point Routing Middleware.
 A solid understanding of this middleware will allow you to build complex, feature-rich applications with ASP.NET Core.